AbletonAppDev/meta-clang/README.md

 C/C++ compiler for OpenEmbedded/Yocto Project based distributions.
 This can cohabit with GNU compiler and can be used for specific recipes or full system compiler.

+# AbletonOS fork

+This is a fork of the meta-clang layer that backports newer versions of Clang to the current Yocto major release used by AbletonOS.

+This branch supports Yocto Kirkstone and is tracking the upstream `scarthgap` branch for Clang 18 support.
+Merge the upstream branch to update this repository to the latest state.

 # Getting Started

 ```shell